hoishing/pocket-astrologer/README.md

 # Pocket Astrologer

-> personal astrologer at your fingertips
+> Personal Astrologer At Your Fingertips

 ## Usage